-Toward this end, the MTN is evaluating next generation rings: a dual-purpose ring containing both a hormonal contraceptive and dapivirine, as well as a three-month dapivirine ring.
+Toward this end, the MTN is evaluating next generation rings: a dual-purpose ring containing both a hormonal contraceptive and dapivirine and a three-month dapivirine ring.
 Other ring studies are combining anti-HIV drugs with products active against certain STIs, like herpes.